vineetbansal/chimera/README.md

 A Web application + Python framework to find interaction sites for Protein Domains.

 ## Live Demo
-This application is currently hosted for testing at http://protdomain.com
+This application is currently hosted for testing at https://protdomain.princeton.edu

-Note that during development, server resources allocated to the above website are minimal, since this is only for development purposes.
-Queries will take substantially longer than they would in the final release.

 ### Installation